weathermuffin/ckdcatsupplies-site/docs/monitoring.md

 {: .lunasays-title }
 > &#x1F63A; Luna Says
 >
 > Keeping tabs on blood pressure is super important for a CKD kitty like me!
 This device, plus regular vet visits, help make sure my blood pressure is just right.
+If you're seeing a lot of "weak signal" or "timeout" errors, try replacing the cuff.

 * * *